jwoolston/Java-Libusb-Wrapper/README.md

 [![codecov](https://codecov.io/gh/jwoolston/Android-Libusb-Wrapper/branch/development/graph/badge.svg)](https://codecov.io/gh/jwoolston/Android-Libusb-Wrapper)

 ## Overview
 This is wrapper of the [libusb](https://github.com/libusb/libusb) library for Android which provides a pure Java interface.
 The goal of this project is to avoid the shortcomings of the Android USB Host framework which notably are:
 * No support for Isochronous transfers
+* Control transfers are always synchronous
 * Many useful API functions were added in several different Android versions
 * Function return values are extremely vague.
 Many are either boolean, with false being for any of the dozen or more errors possible, or -1 for the same possible error set.

-The Android USB Host framework is well formatted and convenient to use (In my opinion) and I have used it extensively.
+The Android USB Host framework is generally well formatted and convenient to use (In my opinion) and I have used it extensively.
 For this reason, I have chosen to emulate its API wherever possible and noticeable portions of code (and API documentation) have been copied from the [Android Open Source Project](https://android.googlesource.com/platform/) and I owe them thanks for the public visibility and permissive licensing, as well as inspiration for this API.

 While based on the Android API, there are some differences that are necessitated, primarily due to how the Android USB permission model functions.
 These differences are kept to a minimum and are clearly documented.
 Most notable is this libraries `UsbManager` vs. the one in the Android framework.
 Since this library has no support for